Why you always crave sweets: reasons and simple solutions

 Craving something sweet without actually being hungry is a common occurrence.
 It has several clear and interconnected causes, from established rituals and malnutrition to hormonal fluctuations, stress, and sleep deprivation.
 Understanding the mechanisms can help you reduce these cravings more quickly and improve your well-being.

 Habits and rituals.
 If you’re used to having a sweet coffee after dinner or a dessert before bed every day, your brain “expects” this reward at a certain time.
-It’s the routine that makes the craving automatic—and even a small change in ritual (like swapping sweet coffee for unsweetened coffee or fruit) gradually reduces your need for sugar.
+It’s the routine that makes the craving automatic—and even a small change in ritual (like swapping sweet coffee for unsweetened coffee or fruit) gradually reduces your sugar cravings.

 Malnutrition and crash diets.
 When the body doesn’t get enough calories or certain macronutrients, it looks for a quick source of energy—and sweets are perfect for that.
 It sounds paradoxical, but excessive food restriction often leads to uncontrolled snacking.